wr3yth/Flatshot/README.md

 # Result

+the output "flat-yourproject.md" will look like this:
 <details>
-<summary>the output "flat-yourproject.md" will look like this:</summary>

-Your hidden content here.

-- Can include
-- Markdown
-- **formatting**
+<summary>expand</summary>

 ```.md
 # 📦 flatshot Project Snapshot